-Update: I’m adding this recipe to the all-time favorites list because it is so easy and good.
+Update: I’m adding the Triple-Chocolate Fudge Brownies recipe to the all-time favorites list because it is so easy and good.
 Lately, I’ve been making these with a mix of Trader Joe’s dark chocolate and Ghirardelli unsweetened.
 Be sure not to over-bake them.

 If the new Cookie Madness banner has you craving brownies, here’s a good recipe.
 These brownies are excellent with a perfect not-too-cakey, not-too-fudgy texture.
 But take care to use a truly bittersweet or a less sweet chocolate for the “3 oz bittersweet chocolate”.
 I used semi-sweet chocolate chips and the brownies were good, but on the sweet side.

 Th original version of this was called Triple Chocolate Fudge Brownies by Sara Moulton.
 Below is my version.
-If you want to see the original and read all the reviews, here’s the Triple-Chocolate Fudge Brownie recipe on Epicurious.
+If you want to see the original and read all the reviews, here’s the original version from Epicurious.

 - 6 ounces good bittersweet chocolate, chopped